SueMottet/kickstarter-analysis/README.md

 #### Analysis of Outcomes Based on Launch Date
 The Outcomes Based on Launch Date analysis was completed in the Microsoft Excel file: Kickstarter_Challenge.xls.
-* Creates a Years column of data using the Excel Year() function which extracts the year from the data column 'Date Created Conversion' for each included campaign.
+* Creates a Years column of data using the Excel Year() function which extracts the year from the data column 'Date Created Conversion' for each included campaign
 * Creates a pivot table made off the KickerStarter data
 * Configures the pivot table creating filters for filtering the data by Parent Category and Years
-* Pivot table is filtered on "Parent Category" to only show the data for "theater" for this analysis
+* Pivot table is filtered on Parent Category to only show the data for Theater for this analysis
-* Pivot table data is filtered to include only "successful", "failed" and "canceled" campaign outcomes for this analysis
+* Pivot table data is filtered to include only successful, failed and canceled campaign outcomes for this analysis
 * Pivot table row labels have been changed to display months of the year and the data was sorted to present successful campaigns first for this analysis
 * Line chart was created and formated with a title from the pivot table which visualizes the relationship between outcomes and launch month